Basic materials stocks rise

-On BSE,1292 shares were trading in green, 531 were trading in red and 90 were unchanged.
+On BSE,1427 shares were trading in green, 505 were trading in red and 94 were unchanged.

 Powered by Capital Market - Live News